The Most Useful Parkinson’s Aids (That You May Not Have Thought Of)

 Catering for men and women, there’s a huge selection of adaptive clothing and accessories.
 Here’s some of the products we love, all of which are eligible for VAT exemption.

-A velcro front fastening bra is ideal for women who have less hand dexterity but still have enough control to do it up (or a carer to help them).
 And with bladder incontinence a problem for some people with Parkinson’s, there’s also absorbent briefs for men and women which as well as more than doing the job, also look nice!